eo4geocourses/metadata_scraper/README.md

 # Metadata Scraper
+Check out Juyter Notebook:

 This little script takes the EO4GEO course list extracts the metadata for each course.
+Additionally, this script can be used to
+automatically assess which courses have already been changed from the template and which remain unchanged.
 The following information is extracted per course:
 * title
 * creator